Seed Funding

 2023

-Asia Bento (Sociology) and Vellore Arthi (Economics) received funds for a graduate student researcher for their project Investigating Outcomes from Cosigning Relationships: Examining the Influence of Strong Social Ties and Socioeconomic Status Characteristics ($5,000).
+Asia Bento (Sociology) and Vellore Arthi (Economics) received an incentive grant to support a graduate student researcher for their project Investigating Outcomes from Cosigning Relationships: Examining the Influence of Strong Social Ties and Socioeconomic Status Characteristics ($15,000).

 Brittany Morey (Public Health) received funds to support a graduate student researcher for a project titled Asian American and Native Hawaiian/Pacific Islander Environmental Health Disparities ($5,000).